alleystoughton/AlgorithmicBounds/README.md

-This repository contains a general [EasyCrypt](https://www.easycrypt.info/trac/) framework for expressing worst case lower bounds problems using the adversarial method, a general EasyCrypt framework for expressing worst case upper bounds of algorithms, and applications of these frameworks.
+This repository contains a general [EasyCrypt](https://www.easycrypt.info/trac/) framework for expressing worst case lower bounds problems using the adversarial method (adversary arguments), a general EasyCrypt framework for expressing worst case upper bounds of algorithms, and applications of these frameworks.

 This is joint work between Boston University faculty